bemporad/jax-gnep/README.md

 8.265311429442589e-14
 ```
-We can check if indeed $x^*$ is an equilibrium by evaluating the agents' best responses:
+We can check if indeed $x^\star$ is an equilibrium by evaluating the agents' best responses:

 ```python
 for i in range(gnep.N):